 In another case, Kline & Specter won a $40.5 million settlement for the estates of six people who were killed and others who were injured in an explosion and fire at an apartment complex in Montgomery County, Pennsylvania.
 (See Village Green)

-Tom Kline is currently pursuing a case against PES&G and subcontractor Henkels & McCoy for the family of a Ewing Township, N.J., woman who was killed in March 2014 when a fiery explosion leveled her condominium complex.
+Tom Kline achieved a substantial settlement in a case against PES&G and subcontractor Henkels & McCoy for the family of a Ewing Township, N.J., woman who was killed when a fiery explosion leveled her condominium complex.
 Linda Cerritelli, 62, had been working from home when the midday explosion occurred, damaging 55 homes.
 (Cerriteli)

-Kline & Specter is also representing an older couple seriously injured in 2013 when their Cape May County, N.J., house exploded because a propane tank on their property was not removed or properly disconnected when they switched to natural gas.
+Kline & Specter also obtained a settlement for an older couple seriously injured when their Cape May County, N.J., house exploded because a propane tank on their property was not removed or properly disconnected when they switched to natural gas.
 James McCarty suffered third-degree burns over a quarter of his body while his wife, Evelyn, suffered two severely broken ankles.
 (View news coverage)

 In the Motiva case, Kline & Specter attorneys conducted a lengthy investigation which uncovered what the government did not. uncovering what the government did not – the real cause of the explosion, the cause of their client’s death and negligence on the part of the company.
 The result was what was believed to be the largest-ever settlement for a single worker fatality in the United States.